Ingrid Goes West: Critical response

+Ingrid Goes West garnered positive reviews from film critics.

 Writing for RogerEbert.com, Sheila O'Malley gave the film 3 and ½ stars out of 4 and said the film is "a biting expose on How We Live Now: sitting on our phones, rote scrolling through someone else's online life, clicking 'Hearts' without even taking a moment to absorb the image.
 The film lampoons stuff that didn't even exist 10 years ago but has now become such a part of our everyday lives that no one takes a second to consider the potential negative effects.
 If everything is public, then where is the Self?
 Is turning yourself into a ‘brand' really a good idea?
 If you don't take a picture of it and - crucially - share it with the world, did it really happen?"
 O'Malley also commended Plaza's performance, writing her "real gift is in making Ingrid both hilarious and tragic.
 She doesn't pull her punches.
 It's part performance, part social commentary."

 The New York Times' Ben Kenigsberg said that while the film's commentary on a social media-obsessed culture could have been sharper, "Ms. Plaza is a whiz with timing and does a deft job of shifting viewers’ sympathy; her character can be loathsome or pathetic depending on the scene.
 O’Shea Jackson Jr., as her Batman-obsessed landlord, is every bit as funny and nearly walks away with the movie."

 Criticisms lamented that the film did not go deep enough into exploring Ingrid’s mental health or the roots of her mental illness.
 Matthew Eng of Little White Lies wrote, "Through Plaza, Spicer’s film achieves the highwire humour it seeks, but its thematic heft is light and its dual depictions of addiction and mental illness are rooted in a reactionary finger-wagging that leaves its antiheroine more diagnosed than explored.
 Ingrid Goes West is a film that knows that people like Ingrid tell themselves stories in order to live but doesn’t entirely understand why, betraying a gap in knowledge and lived experience that makes for a satire not only lacking teeth but imagination."